 Formal or Informal Charges

 When a minor is caught committing a delinquent act, the arresting officer, prosecutor, or juvenile court judge may choose to pass a formal or informal judgement.

-Informal judgments are when an officer lets a minor go with a warning ro holds them until their parents pick them up.
+Informal judgments are when an officer lets a minor go with a warning or holds them until their parents pick them up.
 In court, informal judgments are when the judge orders them to complete community service, counseling, or pay restitution.
 No charges will show up on their permanent record.

 Formal action occurs when the prosecutor chooses to file a petition for formal charges.
 In this case, the minor will be arraigned and appear before a judge.
 Their court appearance won’t include a jury, and the judge will be the deciding factor in their case.
 A hearing may result in the following:

 - Counseling or probation if the juvenile has plead guilty or is not contesting the charges

 - The judge may choose a diversion program for the minor to complete, such as rehab, community service, counseling, or restitution